Jamestown Revival: History

 Zach Chance and Jonathan Clay grew up together in Magnolia, Texas, and collaborated on their first song at the age of 15.
 Each launched solo singer-songwriter careers and were on tour as individual artists who would sing harmonies on each other's work.
 It was decided to form a band with harmonies at the forefront as it generated positive audience response.
 Jamestown Revival was formed in 2010 as a duo and expanded to a five-member band.
 The name Jamestown Revival was derived from one of the first United States settlements, Jamestown, Virginia, homage to Creedence Clearwater Revival, and the concept of leaving behind the old and starting anew.
 The band wrote music they wanted to hear rather than what appealed to the masses using the music they listened to as a gauge of quality of their work.
 The band's music inspirations come from storytellers of adventure such as Louis L'Amour, Willie Nelson and John Prine as well as nature, and simplicity.
 Jamestown Revival's first album, Utah, was named for the band's recording location in the Wasatch mountains, Utah, where while living in a cabin they used minimal recording studio equipment to create a unique style.
 The band's move from Texas to California inspired their song "California (Cast Iron Soul)".

+Chance and Clay, in collaboration with Justin Levine, composed the score for the Broadway musical The Outsiders, which opened at the Bernard B. Jacobs Theatre on April 11, 2024.
+The show received positive reviews, winning the 2024 Tony Award for Best Musical, with Chance and Clay (as Jamestown Revival) nominated for the Tony Award for Best Original Score.